 Note

-This Trainer is created without passing args=training_args, so it uses Hugging Face's default training arguments (3 epochs, batch size 8) — which is why the log reaches epoch 3.0.
+This Trainer is created without passing args=training_args.
+So it uses Hugging Face's default training arguments, which are 3 epochs and batch size 8.
+That is why the log reaches epoch 3.0.
 Pass args=training_args to the Trainer to use the settings defined above.

 Evaluating DistilBERT